 • Avoid excessive alcohol consumption and sugary alcoholic beverages

 Managing diabetes is important for many reasons.
-Diabetes can lead to short-term problems that must be treated right away, like diabetic ketoacidosis, hyperglycemia and hypoglycemia.
-It can also lead to long-term damage of bodily tissues.
+Diabetes can lead to short-term problems that must be treated right away, like diabetic ketoacidosis, hyperglycemia, and hypoglycemia.
+It can also lead to long-term damage to bodily tissues.
 These complications typically only occur in patients with unmanaged or uncontrolled diabetes and can be avoided with proper care.
 Children with diabetes who do not control their blood sugar levels may also have problems with physical growth and mental development and can even have a delay when puberty starts.